brandondjango/FootballDataScraper/readme.md

 # Football Data Scraper API

+# Current to do:

+- Rerun match summary to get team_id and substitution
+- create "11s" profiles
+  - offensive
+  - defensive
+  - Do this in football scraper or data processor repo?

+- Add scrape by player matches

+# Forward

 Purpose of this personal project is to grab football(soccer) statistics and store them in a database for use as a data set for an AI to learn.

 The project can be run locally or on a Docker container.